pantheon-systems/documentation/source/_docs/free-https.md

 All modern browsers and operating systems are supported.
 For details, see the **Handshake Simulation** portion of this [report](https://www.ssllabs.com/ssltest/analyze.html?d=pantheon.io).

 ### When do I stopped being billed $30/month?
-Pantheon will remove legacy load balancers and stop billing within XYZ days of upgrading.
+Pantheon will remove legacy load balancers and stop billing within 30 days of upgrading.

 ### Can I downgrade back to the legacy HTTPS?
 Yes, if you wish to downgrade, please contact Pantheon support.

-* If you request the upgrade before XYZ days after completing the upgrade, then your existing legacy load balancer will be available, with the same IP address and certificate.
+* If you request the upgrade within 30 days after completing the upgrade, then your existing legacy load balancer will be available, with the same IP address and certificate.
-* If you request the upgrade after XYZ days, you will be able to load a new certificate to a new load balancer with a new IP address.
+* If you request the upgrade after 30 days, you will be able to load a certificate and private key to a new load balancer with a new IP address.

 ### What level of encryption is provided?
 High grade TLS 1.2 encryption with up-to-date ciphers.
 For a deep analysis of the HTTPS configuration on upgraded sites see [this A+ SSL Labs report for https://pantheon.io](https://www.ssllabs.com/ssltest/analyze.html?d=pantheon.io).